THE

 Every kid welcome

 Every kid fits in here.
-Book directly, or use an NDIS plan, the same spot in the same group either way.
+NDIS or not, it's the same spot in the same group, booked the same way.

 Some sessions open once we have enough kids to make a group, so get in touch and we'll let you know what's on near you.